-(2) Net average straight-line base rent is calculated by dividing the average tenant allowance costs per square foot by the average initial term and subtracting this calculated number from the average straight-line base rent per year amount.
-The average annual straight-line base rent disclosed in the table above includes all concessions, abatements and reimbursements of rent to tenants.
+Net average straight-line rent is calculated by dividing the average tenant allowance costs per square foot by the average initial term and subtracting this calculated number from the average straight-line rent per year amount.
+The average annual straight-line rent disclosed in the table above includes both minimum base rent (2) and common area maintenance rents and also includes all concessions, abatements and reimbursements of rent to tenants.
 The average tenant allowance disclosed in the table above includes landlord costs.